AYUSHMIT/osmolog/README.md

 Note that `node/4` facts denote the software, hardware and IoT capabilities of each node, associated with their estimated monthly usage cost.
 Finally, `link/3` facts denote the end-to-end latency in milliseconds between two nodes.

-### Optimisation
+### Osmolog at Work

-osmolog determines eligible placements (i.e. mapping from MELs to Cloud-IoT nodes) and configuration (i.e. mapping to MELs from one of their versions) of a version of an Osmotic application.
+Osmolog determines eligible placements (i.e. mapping from MELs to Cloud-IoT nodes) and configuration (i.e. mapping to MELs from one of their versions) of a version of an Osmotic application.
 Placements are ranked so to:

 - minimise estimated operational costs, and
 - maximise compliance to a preferred MEL version among `light`, `medium` and `full`.